 I personally find it easier to search for upgrade availability on ExpertFlyer.
 American will require you to log into your account first, and then it will display bold text below those segments that have upgrade space available.
 If you’re not logged in or an upgrade is not available, then no indicator appears.
 Either way you’ll still need to call an agent to apply the systemwide upgrade, so I normally place the ticket on hold and then call to book.

 Knowing which flights have upgrade space before you book can be useful if you want to apply a systemwide upgrade, redeem miles, or just rest easy knowing that there are lots of seats available to improve your chances at a complimentary upgrade.
-Unlike many U.S. carriers, American does not permit free ticket cancellations within 24 hours (instead it provides a 24-hour hold).
-You wouldn’t want to book a ticket and only discover after the fact that you can’t upgrade it.
+As of mid-2016, American permits customers to cancel a ticket within 24 hours of making a reservation and receive a full refund as long as that reservation was made at least 2 days before departure.

 Upgrades for Full Fare Tickets

 Unlike some carriers, American Airlines does not provide instant upgrades for full fare Y and B tickets at the time of purchase.
-However, it does give these fares priority when when the complimentary upgrades are processed.
+However, buying full fare tickets may earn more Elite Qualifying Dollars (EQD), and those EQD can serve as a tie-breaker when two customers with the same status are both trying to upgrade.

 Upgrades with Instruments or Coupons